 Mentoring is giving back in a way that allows women to pour into the future of the STEM industry.
-With the current influx of STEM mentorship programs and girls’ STEM camps around the nation, we are slowly creating a climate conducive for income equality and truly diverse career fields.
+With the current influx of STEM mentorship programs and girls’ STEM camps around the nation, we are slowly creating a climate conducive for income equality and truly perse career fields.

 Still, it begins at home, in our own communities.
 Eventually, that impact has the ability to stretch worldwide.
 When it comes to STEM, women can no longer be satisfied with setting the table; we have to want our very own seat there as well.